polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 This endpoint can only be invoked by a root user.
 This endpoint is useful when debugging user related errors, and/or supporting/helping users who for some reasons needs help, allowing you to use the system within the context of the user you impersonate.

-**Notice** - This endpoint is not intended for you to consume in your own code.
+This endpoint is not intended for you to consume in your own code.

 ### GET magic/system/auth/reset-password